Getting to know your JD Edwards data

-Trying to get a comprehensive and accurate picture of your JD Edwards data is a bit like attempting to complete a jigsaw puzzle without being able to turn over the pieces to see their individual colours and how they relate to each other.
+Trying to get a comprehensive and accurate picture of your JD Edwards data is a bit like attempting to complete a jigsaw puzzle without being able to turn over the pieces to see their individual colors and how they relate to each other.
 It takes ages and the results are probably wrong!

-This blog covers the 3 challenges you face when trying to get to know and utilise your JD Edwards data.
+This blog covers the 3 challenges you face when trying to get to know and utilize your JD Edwards data.
 It will also show you how you can use Safyr to overcome those challenges and get more from your JD Edwards data.

 - Where can you find out where the JD Edwards data you need is located?